goharbor/harbor/docs/user_guide.md

   ![Vulnerability report](img/tag_detail.png)

    In addition to information about the tag, all of the vulnerabilities found in the last scan are listed.
 You can order or filter the list by the different columns.
+You can also click **Scan** in the report page to run a scan on this image tag.

 ### Scan All Images